 What is “Medical-Legal” Diagnostic Testing?

-Medical-Legal testing is diagnostic testing that is not done for the purposes of medical treatment.
+Medical-Legal testing is diagnostic testing that is not done for the purposes of providing medical treatment.
 This testing is used for the purposes of proving up an Injured Worker’s case.
-For example, there is a question as to whether an injured worker has carpal tunnel syndrome.
-The provision of an EMG nerve study can be ordered to prove that there is carpal tunnel syndrome.
-Generally, Medical Legal Diagnostic testing is ordered by evaluating physicians and not treating physicians.
+For example, if there is a question as to whether an injured worker has carpal tunnel syndrome, then the provision of an EMG nerve study can be ordered to prove that there is carpal tunnel syndrome.
+Generally, Medical Legal Diagnostic Testing is ordered by evaluating physicians and not treating physicians.
 This includes Qualified Medical Evaluators, Agreed Medical Evaluators, and Judge appointed evaluators called Regular Physicians.

 What is Medical-Testing Used for?

 Medical-Legal Diagnostic Testing can be used to prove up any aspect of a workers’ compensation case.
 This testing can be used to address issues such as injury arising out of and in the course and scope of employment, body parts or systems injured, total temporary disability, permanent disability, need for medical care, and entitlement to the voucher.